antrea-io/antrea/docs/antctl.md

 #### Post-installation checks

-Once Antrea is installed, it's important to verify that it is functioning correctly within your cluster.
-To perform post-installation checks, Simply run the command as follows:
+Once Antrea is installed, you can verify that networking is functioning correctly within your cluster.
+To perform post-installation checks, simply run the command as follows:

 ```bash